hmthanh/blog/_posts/2018-06-24-attention-attention.md

 ![multi-head scaled dot-product attention]({{ '/assets/images/multi-head-attention.png' | relative_url }})
 {: style="width: 40%;" class="center"}
 *Fig. 14.
 Multi-head scaled dot-product attention mechanism.
-(Image source: Fig 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf))*
+(Image source: Fig 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf))*{: style="text-align: center;"}

 Rather than only computing the attention once, the multi-head mechanism runs through the scaled dot-product attention multiple times in parallel.
 The independent attention outputs are simply concatenated and linearly transformed into the expected dimensions.
 I assume the motivation is because ensembling always helps? ;) According to the paper, *"multi-head attention allows the model to jointly attend to information from different representation **subspaces** at different positions.
-With a single attention head, averaging inhibits this."*
+With a single attention head, averaging inhibits this."*{: style="text-align: center;"}

 $$
 \begin{aligned}